 What changes do people tend to notice with each phase?

 People see and feel results after as little as 1 week of following the program.
-Not only does weight loss occur in the very first week, many clients report improved sleep and energy, laxation, and feel empowered to stick to the plan.
+Not only does weight loss occur in the very first week, but many clients also report improved sleep and energy, laxation, and feel empowered to stick to the plan.

 The average weight loss after one month on the program is 8-10 pounds for women, and 15-20 pounds for men.

-If followed exactly (no cheating), one can expect to lose 4-6 lbs in the first 2 weeks on Step 1.
+If followed exactly (no cheating), one can expect to lose four-six lbs in the first two weeks on Step 1.
 In addition to weight loss, you can expect to have improved your metabolism, experienced fewer mood swings and feelings of fatigue, slept better, felt less bloated, and had fewer cravings for carbohydrates.
 When you add more carbohydrates in both Steps 2 and 3, you will notice an increase in your energy levels as well as additional weight loss.

 Fiber = Your BFF

 Fiber adds bulk to food without adding calories, which is why high-fiber foods are great for dieting.
 It also swells in the stomach, slows digestion, and boosts metabolism, and all this combined to make losing weight healthier and easier.
 What really gives fiber its miracle status is the way it soaks up and removes fat and calories in the stomach before your body can absorb them.
-Incredibly, the fiber found in delicious, nutritious, filling carbs does what no other food can – it actually makes fat and calories disappear!
+Incredibly, the fiber found in delicious, nutritious, filling carbs does what no other food can—it actually makes fat and calories disappear!